Cost of LivingUpdated May 2026

 Premium pricing in Bloomington doesn't always mean better quality — verify that you're paying for substance, not just branding.

-Cost of Living costs in Bloomington have been trending upward over the past 12-24 months.
-The primary drivers in Bloomington: rising labor costs (minimum wage increases and competition for skilled workers), supply chain normalization still adding 5-8% to material costs, and strong demand from population growth.
+Cost of Living in Bloomington have been relatively stable over the past 12-24 months.
+The primary drivers in Bloomington: stabilizing supply chains, increased competition among providers, and moderate demand growth.
 Looking ahead, Bloomington's demographic stability should keep costs predictable, though national factors like interest rates and regulatory changes could shift the picture.

 The Bottom Line

-The bottom line on cost of living in Bloomington: you're looking at $2,821 to $6,205 $/mo, which is 13% above the national average — expect to pay a premium, but also expect higher quality and more options.
+The bottom line on cost of living in Bloomington: you're looking at $2,856 to $4,673 $/mo, which is roughly in line with national averages — no surprises, no bargains.
 The smartest move: get at least 3 estimates from different professionals, compare not just price but reputation and guarantees, and budget 15-20% above your best estimate for contingencies.
 This page is updated quarterly with the latest available data from federal sources.

 Compare Bloomington with Other Cities